What I Wish College Students Knew about True Womanhood

 Women of God can never be like the women of the world.
 It’s just that simple.
 However, too often the world, through culture, tells us who we are with its glittery marketing techniques.
 Culture tells us how our relationships should look like, our weekend activities, our hair color, what to donate, what to buy - and the list goes on.
 Culture today desires women to define or identify themselves with its philosophy.

-If we dare to call ourselves Christian, we should know that our identity is in Jesus Christ who lived, was crucified and has risen from the dead in order that “we may have life and have it abundantly”1.
+If we dare to call ourselves Christian, we should know that our identity is in Jesus Christ who lived, was crucified and has risen from the dead in order that “we may have life and have it abundantly” (John 10:10 ).
 We cannot understand or know ourselves, the fallen creatures, without first knowing and understanding God, the perfect uncreated Being.
 True womanhood takes on the task of knowing thyself which presupposes knowledge of God.
 It comes down to knowing your worth.

 How do we know God and thus know ourselves?
 Spend time in prayer, receive the Sacraments and study your faith (apologetics/theology).
-Where our heart is, there is also our treasure2.
+Where our heart is, there is also our treasure (Cf: Luke 12:34).
 True womanhood is how a woman sees herself in the eyes of God rather than in the eyes of men.

 2. Want to be treated like a lady?
 Dress like one.

 What we wear sends a message of who we are, what we believe in and even our destination.
-Modesty3 is more than just a hemline, it is an interior disposition that influences not only our dress, but our thoughts and our actions.
+Modesty is more than just a hemline, it is an interior disposition that influences not only our dress, but our thoughts and our actions.
 While more can be said about modest behavior, here we’ll focus on dress.
 (See CCC, 2521-2525 for more information on modesty.)

 All women want to be treated with respect and dignity.
 Not only because we are a lady but because we are a person made by God, composed of both body and soul.
 It seems reasonable then that we should dress in a way that compliments this identity, not distract from it.
 Dressing in beautiful modest attire makes a statement that a woman is confident in herself and knows that she doesn’t have to show all of her womanhood to prove she’s a woman.
 Trust me ladies, they know we are women - the lip gloss and high heels are pretty compelling!